Wonjae98/Book_RecSys/README.md

 #### makeNewUserData( user_history, rating_data ):
  - Make the new dataframe with user_history that who want recommendation

+### Contents-based Filtering

+#### contentBasedRecommend(df, books_group, ISBN_to_recommend, num_of_recommend):
+- Recommend the book similar with the book ( ISBN_ to _ recommend)
+- For this, We use meta data which has many features( Book title, book_author, summary, category,)
+- We use TF-IDF vectorizer for analyzing about features, and use cosine similiarity of them.

+  -

 ### Collaborative Filtering ( Item-based )